Computational-Plant-Science/pycyapi/README.md

 Features:

-- Parallel transfers to/from the [CyVerse](https://www.cyverse.org/) [Data Store](https://www.cyverse.org/data-store) via [Python iRODS client](https://github.com/irods/python-irodsclient) or [Terrain API](https://learning.cyverse.org/en/latest/power_users.html?highlight=tapis#cyverse-s-apis)
+- Parallel file transfers to/from the [CyVerse](https://www.cyverse.org/) [Data Store](https://www.cyverse.org/data-store)
-- Deploy Docker images as Singularity containers on HPC clusters
+- Deploy any image available from Docker Hub as a Docker or Singularity container

 This package must be installed and available in the $PATH on agents bound to PlantIT.